nikolasklein/gloam/README.md

 ## Technological keypoints of gloam.io
-- Analyzing the sunrise phases and creating parameterized spectra with rainbowvis.js
+- Analyzing the sunrise phases and creating parameterized spectra with RainbowVis-JS
 - Getting the different sunrise/sunset- and twilight-times based on a user given latitude
 - Sorting the different times into one day
-- Connecting one day to the rainbowvis.js - spectra
+- Connecting one day to the RainbowVis-JS - spectra

 Since the code (which is basically located in one .js file) is a little bit messy—sorry for that—I'm trying to describe the technological keypoints which make the whole thing come to life.

-## Analyzing the twilight and creating parameterized spectra with rainbowvis.js
+## Analyzing the twilight and creating spectra with RainbowVis-JS

 ### Abstracting the twilight subcategories
 Very important for visualizing a sunrise and sunset are the different twilight phases.